-At 9 o'clock a.m. on February, 1913, the Joint Court composed of the President, The Court of Buena Esperanza; the British Judge, T.E.
-Roseby; the French Judge Jean Colonna; in presence of the Public Prosecutor, Count Andino: Mr. Bengel.
+At 9 o'clock a.m. on February, 1913, the Joint Court composed of the President, The Count of Buena Esperanza; the British Judge, T.E.
+Roseby; the French Judge Jean Colonna;

 in presence of the Public Prosecutor, Count Andino; Mr. Beugel, Registrar, recording;